JJvdv/CovidPredictor/README.md

 The prediction is displayed using FastAPI in JSON format {date, new_cases} respectively.

 PLEASE NOTE: I am only predicting 7 days from the final day that Worldometer recorded new cases on a daily basis.
-From what I have seen it stoped in April 2023.
+From what I have seen Wolrdometer stopped recording new data in April 2023.

 - Statsmodels (ARIMA)
 - Numpy